arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 The details of the execution context can be customized by the user.
 We may specify the number of threads in the thread pool; determine the id of the GPU to be used; or create our own MPI communicator.
-However, the ideal settings can usually be inferred from the system, and arbor can do that with a simple command.
+However, the ideal settings can usually be inferred from the system, and Arbor can do that with a simple command.

 .. code-block:: python